 10. Kanban System

 Kanban is a Japanese word meaning billboard.
-Kanban System being a supply chain control system, focuses on cost reduction by implementing just in time inventory control system.
-It is very easy to use and has many benefits, for which it is also one of the most popular six sigma tool.
+The Kanban System being a supply chain control system focuses on cost reduction by implementing a just-in-time inventory control system.
+It is very easy to use and has many benefits, for which it is also one of the most popular six sigma tools.
 Kanban system increases efficiency and brings more focus to the business as it works on a simple and elegant idea by only activating the supply chain when the demand requires it, by feeling additional resources and allowing to use them better.
 This system helps all the current business processes by setting limits for the inventory- holding.

 This is a guide to Six Sigma Tools.
-Here we discuss the 10 powerful tools of Six Sigma for address control and problem-solving.
-You may also look at the following article to learn more –
+Here we have discussed the 10 powerful tools of Six Sigma for addressing control and problem-solving.
+You may also look at the following articles to learn more –